Azure/lza-oracle/documentation/ANSIBLE.md

 On the compute source running Ubuntu, follow the steps given below:

-1. Switch to the subdirectory
+1. Switch to the following subdirectory:
 ```
  $ cd ansible/bootstrap/single_instance
 ```